OpenCageData/address-formatting/README.md

 If it's actual address data you're after, check out [OpenAddresses](http://openaddresses.io/).

-If you want to turn longitude, latitude into addresses or placenames, well that's what a geocoder does.
+If you want to turn longitude, latitude into well formatted addresses or placenames, well that's what a geocoder does.
 Check out ours: [OpenCage Geocoder](https://geocoder.opencagedata.com).

-If all this convinces you address are evil, please check out [what3words](http://what3words.com/) which allows you to dispense with them entirely.
+If all this convinces you that address are evil, please check out [what3words](http://what3words.com) which allows you to dispense with them entirely.